 - If an advisor already engaged with a government client makes a Rule 206(4)-5 triggering contribution, that person or firm may be obligated, in accordance with its fiduciary duties, to continue providing advisory services for a reasonable period of time during the time-out: this to allow the client to make other advisory arrangements.
 These interim services would go unpaid.

 - Rule 206(4)-5 doesn't specify the triggering type of officials or candidates.
-Scope of authority regarding whether an official can ultimately influence the selection of an investment advisor is the determining factor.
+The scope of authority regarding whether an official can ultimately influence the selection of an investment advisor is the determining factor.
 In other words, Rule 206(4)-5 is vague on this point and likely purposefully so; it gives the SEC room to maneuver when assessing a potential violation.

 - Contributions are also broadly defined.
 They could be gifts, loans, advances, or anything of value made for the purpose of influencing a federal, state, or local election.
 This includes payments of campaign debts, as well as transition or inaugural expenses.
 Contributions do not include an individual’s donated time.
-And donations to PACs are not automatic triggers so long as the contributions can't be directly connected to a particular candidate.
+Donations to PACs are not automatic triggers so long as the contributions can't be directly connected to a particular candidate.

 - Rule 206(4)-5 has a look-back provision, meaning advisors must determine if a contribution was made by a covered associate two years prior to the date he or she became a covered associate.
 This provision applies even in the context of a merger with or acquisition of an advisor.

-As the name suggests, Political Donations addresses just the sort of thing the SEC is trying to get at with Rule 206(4)-5.
-At the heart of it is the notion of pre-clearance.
-That is, before covered associates make any kind of political contribution, they log in to the STAR Platform, fill out a pre-clearance request form, and wait for an approval or denial decision.
+As the name suggests, Political Donations addresses just the sort of thing the SEC is trying to get at with Rule 206(4)-5, at the heart of which is the notion of pre-clearance.
+Before covered associates make any kind of political contribution, they can log in to the STAR Platform, fill out a pre-clearance request form, and wait for an automated approval or denial decision.

 This automation reduces the time and effort required to track the political contributions of employees in different countries, lines of business, and offices.
 You can create custom profiles for employees and apply donation limits specific to, as well as across, user groups.

 Political Donations also lets you produce customized reports of current and historical trends.
-And because the STAR Platform collects and integrates data from systems across your business, which are cross-referenced when any employee seeks permission for political activities or donations, your compliance team can more easily pinpoint high-risk employees and automatically raise cases that may violate company principles or client interests.
+And because the STAR Platform collects and integrates data from systems across your business—which are cross-referenced when any employee seeks permission for political activities or donations—your compliance team can more easily pinpoint high-risk employees and automatically raise cases that may violate company principles or client interests.